OpenEnroth/OpenEnroth/HACKING.md

 * Perform the steps that used to reproduce the bug.
 * Press `Ctrl+Shift+R` again to stop trace recording.
 You will get two files generated in the current folder – `trace.json` and `trace.mm7`.
 * Rename them into something more suiting (e.g. `issue_XXX.json` and `issue_XXX.mm7`) and create a PR to the [OpenEnroth_TestData](https://github.com/OpenEnroth/OpenEnroth_TestData) repo.
-* Once it's merged update the reference tag in the corresponding [CMakeLists.txt](https://github.com/OpenEnroth/OpenEnroth/blob/master/test/Bin/GameTest/CMakeLists.txt#L21) in the main repo.
+* Once it's merged update the reference tag in the corresponding [CMakeLists.txt](https://github.com/OpenEnroth/OpenEnroth/blob/master/test/Bin/GameTest/CMakeLists.txt) in the main repo.
-* Create a new test case in one of the game test files in [the game tests folder](https://github.com/OpenEnroth/OpenEnroth/tree/master/test/Tests).
+* Create a new test case in one of the game test files in [the game tests folder](https://github.com/OpenEnroth/OpenEnroth/tree/master/test/Bin/GameTest).
 * Use `TestController::playTraceFromTestData` to play back your trace, and add the necessary checks around it.

 If you need to record a trace with non-standard FPS (e.g. if an issue doesn't reproduce on lower FPS values), set `debug.trace_frame_time_ms` config value before starting OpenEnroth for recording.

+By default, traces are recorded with a random number generator that's just returning a sequence of natural numbers.
+If you want to record a trace using the default Mersenne Twister random number generator, set `debug.trace_random_engine` config value to `mersenne_twister` before starting OpenEnroth for recording.

 To run all unit tests locally, build a `UnitTest` cmake target, or build & run `OpenEnroth_UnitTest`.

 To run all game tests locally, set `OPENENROTH_MM7_PATH` environment variable to point to the location of the game assets, then build `GameTest` cmake target.
 Alternatively, you can build `OpenEnroth_GameTest`, and run it manually, passing the paths to both game assets and the test data via command line.

-Note that if you can't find either `UnitTest` or `GameTest` target in the target list of your IDE, this likely means that you haven't set the `OE_BUILD_TESTS` cmake variable as described above.

 Changing game logic might result in failures in game tests because they check random number generator state after each frame, and this will show as `Random state desynchronized when playing back trace` message in test logs.
 This is intentional – we don't want accidental game logic changes.
 If the change was actually intentional, then you might need to either retrace or re-record the traces for the failing tests.
 To retrace, run `OpenEnroth retrace <path-to-trace.json>`.
 Note that you can pass multiple trace paths to this command.